kderoulet/algorithms/sorting/README.md

 Earlier in this document, we explored merge sort, an efficient and popular sorting method.
 Both merge sort and heap sort have runtimes of O(n log n).
 So, what is difference between merge sort and heap sort?

 First, given a sorted input, Heapsort has the better runtime of O(n).
-Additionally, heap sort typically runs faster on slower machines, as heap sort requires less external memory than merge sort.
+Additionally, heap sort typically runs faster on slower machines, as heap sort works "in place", thus requiring less external memory than merge sort.
 However, on modern computers, merge sort tends to be more efficient because it accesses values sequentially rather than accessing at various points throughout the array, as heapsort does.
 Additionally, merge sort is "stable" in that equivalent values will retain their ordering, while they could be swapped using heap sort.
 So, although the two sorting methods are very similar, individual use cases could prefer one sorting method to the other.
+My own testing has found that for javascript implementations, heapsort's low overhead makes it substantially faster than javascript implementations of mergesort.

 #### Okay, but how does heap sort work?